There’s no doubt about it, programmatic advertising on the private marketplace(PMP) is making waves.

 Better Deals on CPMs

-You might think that premium access would come at a premium price.
+You might think premium access would come at a premium price.
 Not quite!
 While the inventory might not be as cherry-picked as it is in Direct deals, it does cost much less for a comparable quality.

 Bridging the Gap – Fast, Better Workflow